stormpath/stormpath.github.io/source/console/product-guide/index.markdown

 Enabling a previously disabled account allows the account to log in to any applications where the directory or group is defined as an application login source.

+{% docs note %}
-**Note:** Enabling and disabling accounts for mirrored directories is not available in Stormpath.
+Enabling and disabling accounts for mirrored directories is not available in Stormpath.
 You manage mirrored accounts on the primary server installation.
+{% enddocs %}

 1. Log in to the Stormpath Admin Console.
 2. Click the **Accounts** tab.